Bible Study Series: Daniel, Babylon and the End Times

 And Nebuchadnezzar's great humiliation in becoming a beast for seven times (seven years), points us to the end of this Gentile age once more.
 Apostasy from God will be the great characteristic of that end.
 There will be no more looking up to God, but the attitude of the beast will be the attitude of the nations.
 We see much of this already.
 They mind earthly things and become the 'earth dwellers' so frequently mentioned in the book of Revelation.
 Madness and bestiality will seize upon the Gentiles, after the One who hinders, the Holy Spirit is removed.
 Then proud and apostate Christendom will believe the lie and follow the beast with its lying wonders.
 This will last seven times, that is, seven years.

 The stump of the great tree which remains in the field suggests the fact that the judgments which fall upon the nations in the time of the end will not completely destroy all nations.
 Many of them will be swept away.
-For those who wilfully rejected the gospel and turned away from the truth, there is no hope.
+For those who willfully rejected the gospel and turned away from the truth, there is no hope.
 But there are others which will be left and when these judgments are in the earth, the nations learn righteousness

 The millennium is also seen in this chapter in the restoration of Nebuchadnezzar and in the praise He gives to the Most High.
 In the previous chapter the three friends of Daniel speak of 'our God,' but in this chapter we hear of 'the Most High.'
 It is the millennial name of God.
 We see then in the fourth chapter the pride and self exaltation of the Gentiles, and how the Gentiles will be humiliated and judged.
 First there is self exaltation, that is followed by judgment, and then follows restoration and the acknowledgement of the Most High.